mikeqfu/pyrcs/docs/source/quick-start.rst

 Mileage file of a given ELR
 ---------------------------

 Further to the codes of ELRs, each ELR is associated with a mileage file, which specifies the major mileages for the ELR.
-To get the mileage data, we can use the method :meth:`ELRMileages.fetch_mileage_file()<elr_mileage.ELRMileages.fetch_mileage_file>`.
+To get the mileage data, we can use the method :meth:`ELRMileages.fetch_mileage_file()<pyrcs.line_data.ELRMileages.fetch_mileage_file>`.

 For example, let's try to get the `mileage file for 'AAM'`_: